ethyca/fides/docs/fides/docs/getting_started.md

 ### Docker Setup

 1. `make cli` - this will build the required images, spin up the database, and open a shell inside of a container with `fidesctl` installed
-1. About 15 seconds after the `fidesctl` shell initializes, run the `fidesctl connect`
+1. About 15 seconds after the `fidesctl` shell initializes, run the `fidesctl ping`
 1. `fidesctl` - this command will list all of the possible `fidesctl` commands
 1. See the `Tutorial` page for further usage guides